finos/common-domain-model/documentation/source/contribution.rst

  - "Add Commodity samples to the ingestion test pack"
  - etc.

 As a rule, a task is written in the imperative mode as an injunction to the developer, whereas a story should be written as a sentence starting with the user's profile as the subject of a verbal proposition.
-A story written in the imperative mode is more likely a task and improperly re-written.
+A story written in the imperative mode is more likely a task and improperly written.

 For instance, instead of writing: